Students who are concerned about not meeting the prerequisites for this course are encouraged to contact the course coordinator before registering.

 Overview

-COMP 348 is designed to extend students’ knowledge and practice in analysis and design of computer networks by focusing on computer network programming.
-In addition, some advanced network topics including network security and multimedia computer networks are introduced in this course.
+Computer Science 348: Network Programming in Java is designed to extend your knowledge and practice in analysis and design of computer networks by focusing on computer network programming.
+In addition, the course will introduce you to some advanced network topics, including network security and multimedia computer networks.
 The Java programming language will be used throughout the course.
-To be able to complete this course, a student should have both sufficient knowledge about computer networks, especially the Internet, and some good programming skills in Java.
+To complete this course successfully, you should have both sufficient knowledge about computer networks—especially the Internet—and good programming skills in Java.

 Outline